Diabetes: Types, Symptoms, Treatment and Management

 Bridging the Gap: Reducing Disparities in Diabetes Care

-Western Maryland Health System is one of eight program grantees supported through the new, five-year Merck Foundation initiative, “Bridging the Gap: Reducing Disparities in Diabetes Care,” to help mobilize community-based partners and improve diabetes care for vulnerable and underserved populations in the United States.
+UPMC Western Maryland is one of eight program grantees supported through the new, five-year Merck Foundation initiative, “Bridging the Gap: Reducing Disparities in Diabetes Care,” to help mobilize community-based partners and improve diabetes care for vulnerable and underserved populations in the United States.